Artists respond to the climate crisis

 This project is part of the larger Great Salt Lake Projects series, which addresses our illusion of having endless resources, of being above the rules of nature, and that, as humans, we are entitled to living a life of excess.
 In this group of videos, my Sisyphean attempt to water and mow a patch of sod, ride a bike on the parched earth, and pull a canoe through the toxic and nearly dry lakebed are subtle commentaries on the unquenchable thirst for human expansion into the desert.”

-Spiess’s work merges conceptual and practical aspects of Land Art.
-Her love of landscapes has grown into a deep concern for the ecology of the planet; documenting her work through photography, video, and text.
+Driven by a deep ecological concern, Spiess’s work merges conceptual and practical aspects of Land Art, documenting performances through photography, video, and text.

 Production: Anne-Katrin Spiess